AdelKS/LinuxGamingGuide/README.md

 pactl list sources short
 ```

+## Game render tweaks: vkBasalt

+[vkBasalt](https://github.com/DadSchoorse/vkBasalt) uses the layered approach to Vulkan to enable post processing to any Vulkan game you'd like to play.
+The currently proposed tweaks include `Contrast Adaptive Sharpening`, `Denoised Luma Sharpening`, `Fast Approximate Anti-Aliasing`...
+Check out the Git repository for more information.
+I haven't given it a try yet (Any PR/issue about it is welcome!)

 ## Compositor / desktop effects

 The compositor is the part of your DE that adds desktop transparency effects and animations.
 In games, this can result in a noticeable loss in fps and added input lag.
 Some DEs properly detect the fullscreen application and disable compositing for that window, others don't.
 Gnome, if recent enough, disables the compisitor for fullscreen apps.
 Luckily, apparently, Lutris has a system option called Disable desktop effects which will disable compositing when you launch the game and restore it when you close it.